Helmets.org

 Summary: The article about bicycle myths in today's Washington Post is badly mistaken about helmets.

 On April 3, 2016 the Washington Post published an article titled "Five myths about bicycling."
-"Myths" articles often exaggerate to elicit reader response.
-And the first myth is about helmet laws:
+Their "myths" articles often exaggerate to elicit reader response.
+And the first myth was about helmet laws:

 "Mandating helmet use is the best way to keep riders safe."